 One of my favorite things about this recipe is how easy it is to turn the process into part of the memory.
 Baking (or in this case, not baking) with kids doesn't have to feel overwhelming.
 It's not just about the end product; it's about giving them ownership, teaching them simple skills, and sharing joy in the kitchen.

-Here are a few ways to invite little hands into the fun:
+Here are a few ways to invite little hands into the fun of this no-bake recipe:

 - Measure and stir together.
 Let them scoop sugar, pour flour, or stir the dough with a big wooden spoon.
 It won't be perfect, and that's the point.